 For those who are really slipping, my 12 month service, Brain in Gear, is a complete cognitive turn around, my Alzheimer’s/dementia REVERSAL program.

 Yet, when these are not appropriate.
 I offer a counseling service, So It Will Not Happen To Me, where I will point you in the right direction to a healthier brain and help you keep it healthy.
 It’s just two calls and after our agreement to work together and you receive my NDA (non disclosure) agreement and HIPPA agreement (this is no one’s business but yours and mine, this is serious), you give me your story and concerns and we’ll get you on a path to good brain health!

 The bottom line is that you must maintain your brain health much like the way you maintain your home or anything else that is valuable and dear to you.

 If neither service is right for you, let’s stay in touch.
 You never know what the future may bring.
-If you are not already, of The Brain Health Revolution where I will email you about two to three times a month tips, tid bits, guides and articles on how to have a healthy brain.
+If you are not already, be a member of my Brain Health Revolution where I will email you about two to three times a month tips, tid bits, guides and articles on how to have a healthy brain.
+You can join here.

 You’re on your way to good brain health!
 I look forward to communicating with you soon.

 The terms “head brain” and “your brains” are not typographical errors!
 We all have two brains, the head brain, which sits atop our shoulders, and the gut brain.
 The gut brain harbors more neurotransmitters than the head brain, and damage to the gut brain is a major factor in most diseases.
 For more information, read my article “We Are Starving Our Brains and Don’t Even Realize It.”